Dark-Violet/Dark-Violet-Editor/README.md

 To change the width/height of an element and/or remove/resize its extended edges, right click on an element and choose the option you want to use, then use +/- to resize (if you need to)

+Middle click on an element to get some infos about it

 Use Ctrl-S to save any changes you make.